lotze/photoboom/README.md

 To run using the same method as will be run on heroku (including environment settings), run:
 RACK_ENV=development PORT=3000 foreman start

+To load up seed data
+rake db:seed
+(or to overwrite the seed data using the current db data, RAILS4=true WITHOUT_PROTECTION=false rake db:seed:dump)